Modal share: Modal share targets

 The Canadian city of Hamilton adopted a similar modal share target plan in 2005.

 Modal share in the developing world

 The modal share differs considerably depending on each city in the developing world.

 According to UNECE, the global on-road vehicle fleet is to double by 2050 (from 1,2 billion to 2,5 billion, see introduction), with most future car purchases taking place in developing countries.
 Some experts even mention that the number of vehicles in developing countries will increase by 4 or 5-fold by 2050 (compared to current car use levels), and that the majority of these will be second-hand.

 Legislation impacting the modal share

-Through legislation (i.e. taxing and conditions on new car purchases), ... car ownership can be discouraged.
+Legislation can discourage car ownership through, for example, taxation and conditions on new car purchases).
 This could help in achieving a modal shift.